sanalsanjanz/sanalsanjanz/README.md

-# Hi there, I'm Sanal P.K! 👋
+# Hi there, I'm Sanal Pk ! 👋

 ## 🚀 About Me